a woman sits with two rotweiler type dogs

 My written SOPs are already in alignment with Adopters Welcome.
 Is there anything else I need to do?

-You need to be sure all decision-makers for your organization are on board and to check your community for adoption blind spots.
-You need to have in place both self-assessment plans, as well as marketing action plans to share with your community your Adopters Welcome approach.
-Finally, and possibly most importantly, you need all team members on board, to practice, and then be ready to engage and support adopters!
+• Be sure all decision-makers for your organization are on board and to check your community for neighborhoods you’re not yet reaching.
+You need to have in place self-assessment plans as well as marketing action plans to share your Adopters Welcome approach with your community.
+Finally, and perhaps most importantly, you need all team members to be on board, to practice and be trained, and then be ready to engage and support adopters!

-We don’t anticipate that we have covered every potential policy or circumstance that might arise.
-Put Your Policy to the Adopters Welcome Test will help you determine how to use the Adopters Welcome approach in situation.
+• We don’t anticipate that we have covered every potential policy or circumstance that might arise.
+See Put your policy to the Adopters Welcome test to help you determine how to use the Adopters Welcome approach in each situation.

-What about areas that have breed bans in place?
-Does Adopters Welcome promote adoption of pets where they aren't permitted?
+What about areas that have breed bans in place, pet limit laws, or licensing and vaccine requirements?
+Does Adopters Welcome promote adoption of pets where they aren’t permitted?

 How do I guarantee people won’t just tell me what I want to hear?
 Can I trust that our animals will find safe homes when we replace screening and checks with conversation and being a resource?